-Whats awesome about the Philippines is that theres always something to do here.
-Like Mountain Climbing, Island Hoping and many more.
+What’s awesome about the Philippines is that there’s always something to do here.
+Like Mountain Climbing, Island hopping, and many more.
 But most of the time the main reason tourist visits the Philippines is to go Scuba Diving.

-Think of the best place you have even been snorkeling, and then multiply it by 2, 3 or even 10, thats how its gonna be when you go Scuba Diving in the Philippines at the Verde Island Passage.
+Think of the best place you have ever been snorkeling, and then multiply it by 2, 3, or even 10, that’s how its gonna be when you go Scuba Diving in the Philippines at the Verde Island Passage.

-The Philippines is located in the convergence of nutrient rich waters from the Pacific Ocean, South China Sea and the Celebes sea.
+The Philippines is located in the convergence of nutrient-rich waters from the Pacific Ocean, the South China Sea, and the Celebes Sea.
 Making it the home to the marine biodiversity center of the world with more different species of marine life than anywhere else.

 Puerto Galera Dive Sites

-Puerto Galera has a total of 40 Scuba Diving sites, all located just a few minutes away from BADLADZ Dive Resort.
-Now these aren’t sites that are halfway down the list of preferred places, two of these Puerto Galera Scuba Dive Sites are consistently rated as one of top 10 dive site in the Philippines.
+Puerto Galera has a total of 40 Scuba Diving sites, all located just a few minutes away from BADLADZ Beach and Dive Resort.
+Now, these aren’t sites that are halfway down the list of preferred places, two of these Puerto Galera Scuba Dive Sites are consistently rated as one of the top 10 dive sites in the Philippines.

-With Scuba Diving in the Philippines tourist scene, it will literally offers you an abundant marine life that should be heavily considered as your next scuba diving destination.
-Here you’ll be able to see giant sea turtles, rare octopus species and even stranger animals like frog fish and many more.
+With Scuba Diving in the Philippines tourist scene, it will literally offer you an abundant marine life that should be heavily considered as your next scuba diving destination.
+Here you’ll be able to see giant sea turtles, rare octopus species, and even stranger animals like frogfish and many more.

 Is Diving Safe?

 Do not fear, nothing in the ocean wants to hurt you or eat you.
 We are not on their menu.
-The basic rule is TOUCH NOTHING and nothing will touch you.
-Normally the most aggressive character is Nemo the clown fish as they valiantly defends their anemone host.
+The basic rule is to TOUCH NOTHING and nothing will touch you.
+Normally the most aggressive character is Nemo the clownfish as they valiantly defend their anemone host.

 BADLADZ Scuba Diving

-Because of the resort great location just a few minutes away are numbers of great dive sites to go to.
+Because of the resort’s great location, just a few minutes away are numbers of great dive sites to go to.
 The Giant Clams is a fantastic site for beginners, at an average depth of 9 or 10 meters.
-Despite the shallow depth there are still lots to see including a marvelous corals that grows from the ocean floor.
-Under the rocks, if you look closely you’ll also find reef octopus that can change color in a blink of an eye.
+Despite the shallow depth, there are still lots to see including a marvelous coral that grows from the ocean floor.
+Under the rocks, if you look closely you’ll also find reef octopus that can change color in the blink of an eye.